AMTeam-Heig/Project_01/README.md

  Adding a comment is functionnal.
 However, removing them doesn't work.
 It seems to be related to primary keys in the database.

- #### Update Session

- We can change our email, lastname and firstname effeciently.
-The problem is that the user session isn't updated in real time.
-We have to logout then reconnect to see the changes on our profile page.

 _Team : [Clarisse Fleurimont](https://github.com/Stellucidam), [Baptiste Hardrick](https://github.com/batach31), [Elodie Lagier](https://github.com/CosmicElodie) and [Walid Massaoudi](https://github.com/ChickenLivesMatter)_